Svetlan Kondev

 Svetlan Kondev (Светлан Кондев; born 23 January 1976) is a former Bulgarian footballer.
 Kondev was capped 7 times for Bulgaria U21.
-He is currently working as a coach at Montana.

 Career

 At a young age Kondev was playing at the squad of Sliven.
-In season 1997-98, at the age of 21, he made his debut in professional football with Maritsa Plovdiv.
+In season 1997–98, at the age of 21, he made his debut in professional football with Maritsa Plovdiv.
 In the next year Kondev was part of the Litex Lovech squad, with which he played 3 matches and scored 1 goal (against Widzew Łódź) in the qualifying rounds of the UEFA Champions League.

 In 2000, he signed with Belasitsa Petrich.
 In 2001 gone in Plovdiv, signing with local Lokomotiv, but one year later returned in Petrich.
 Until 2005 Kondev played three seasons in Belasitsa.
 He earned 81 appearances and scored 9 goals for the club.

 In 2005, at the age of 29, he signed with Maltese Pietà Hotspurs.
 In 2008 Kondev returned in Bulgaria, signing a contract for two seasons with PFC Montana.
-With the club he became champion of Second West Division for the 2008-09 season.
+With the club he became champion of Second West Division for the 2008–09 season.

+In May 2023, Kondev was appointed as manager of Montana for the second time, in this case in an interim capacity, remaining in this position for three weeks.